Chart Color Schemes

 The latest Census data sees Maryborough placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Maryborough was found to have low cultural diversity, with 90.8% of its population being citizens born in Australia speaking English only at home: 90.2% and 97.3%, respectively.
-Christianity is the predominant religion in Maryborough, accounting for 51.3% of the population, slightly lower than the regional average of 52.2%.
-The top three ancestry groups are English (32.7%), Australian (31.1%), and Irish (8.1%).
+Maryborough's cultural diversity was found to be below average, with 90.8% of its population being citizens born in Australia who speak English only at home.
+Christianity was the predominant religion, comprising 51.3% of Maryborough's population compared to 52.2% across Regional Qld.
+The top three ancestry groups were English (32.7%), Australian (31.1%), and Irish (8.1%).

 Frequently Asked Questions - Diversity